NewStrangeWorlds/BeAR/_sources/sections/chemistry_models.rst.txt

   - Cubic b splines

-Details on the implementation of the latter three parametrisations are discussed :ref:`here <sec:profile_parametrisations>`.
+Details on the implementation of the latter four parametrisations are discussed :ref:`here <sec:profile_parametrisations>`.

 All chemical species that BeAR uses have to be defined in a corresponding header file.